 JARDIN PAO

-The old town of Liège has a characteristic sinuous fabric.
-Dating to the medieval era, its streets turn and curl to leave pockets of empty and pleasant spaces away from the busy streets.
-The plot of the project is one of them.
-Partially enclosed by neighbouring buildings, it enjoys a tranquil and intimate character ideal for a community garden.
-The project consists of a provision of a garden, facilities for the community and shared working space.
-To design proposed to consolidate the back of the plot by adhering a series of architectural units to the as-found existing construction.
-By doing so, the plot preserves its courtyard condition and allows space for a large central planting area, the actual garden.
+The old town of Liège has meandring and twisting alleys that create secluded and charming spaces away from the bustling streets.
+The project site is one such space, partially enclosed by neighboring buildings, offering a tranquil and intimate setting perfect for a community garden.
+This project encompasses the creation of a garden, community facilities, and shared working spaces.
+The design consolidates the rear section of the plot by attaching a series of architectural units to the existing structure.
+This approach preserves the courtyard-like ambiance of the plot while allowing ample space for a central planting area; an actual garden in the street.

-The building is brought together with a juxtaposition of 3 simple structures against the existing one; a polyvalent room on the ground floor, a penthouse office with views, a roofed terrace and a vertical service unit.
-In addition, outdoor racks and a fence with two gates provide the infrastructure to store props and give open access to the garden.
-The new units are assembled in a cohesive backdrop for the garden is continuous with the party walls and the facades on the street.
-From the street, the visitor approaches a garden instead of a building.
+The building is unified through the juxtaposition of three simple structures alongside the existing one: a multi-purpose room on the ground floor, a penthouse office with panoramic views, a roofed terrace, and a vertical service unit.
+Additionally, outdoor racks and a fence with two gates are installed to provide infrastructure for storing equipment and offering open access to the garden.
+The new units are seamlessly integrated into a unified backdrop, where the garden extends continuously along the party walls and facades facing the street.
+When approaching from the street, visitors encounter a garden rather than a building.

 180 m2